 There are at least four flooring materials options most people consider for their kitchen renovation.
 These include hardwood, tile, vinyl plank, and laminate.
 Tile is the most waterproof but can crack if heavy items are dropped into it.
 The other wood and wood-style products are water-resistant but will likely get ruined if there is a flood or standing water in your kitchen.

 The cheapest product is laminate which can cost $3-5/sf installed and is not nailed or glued down (called a floating floor).
 Luxury Vinyl plank flooring is also a ‘fake wood’ but is made from a heavier duty material and can cost $5-8/sf installed.
-Engineered wood and tile are most expensive and usually start at around $10/sf installed but will vary based on the specific material you choose.
+Engineered wood and tile are the most expensive and usually start at around $10/sf installed but will vary based on the specific material you choose.

-Flooring is a relatively easy item to budget by measuring the total square footage of your space and multiplying by the average cost per square foot you want to spend.
+Flooring is a relatively easy item to budget by measuring the total square footage of your space and multiplying it by the average cost per square foot you want to spend.

 Once your kitchen remodel is just about complete, the contractor will perform the final items like painting the walls, doing final touch-ups, and making any punchlist repairs.
 You’ll want to make sure to include in your budget the various minor expenses like painting as well as other items such as city permits, demolition, any open shelves, pantry items if applicable (door, pantry shelves), etc. Although these items aren’t large expenses, they will likely add up and cost you $1,000-$2,000.